exoplatform/exo-documentation/docs/Dev_eXo_Addons.rst

 When the Rewards package administrator will pay rewards to users for a period of time (each month for example), the rewards plugins will be used to retrieve earned points for each user having a wallet.
-The earned points will be used converted into an amount of tokens to send to each user.
+The earned points will be converted into an amount of tokens to send to each user.

 For example, the `Kudos reward plugin` is used to return the number of Kudos received by a user during a selected period of time.
 Administrators can configure the token value for each earned Kudos (or a total budget), so the rewarding engine can compute individual amounts of tokens for each user.